Step-by-step setup guide

 Images must be published in galleries to be visible on the website.
 You can publish an image to multiple galleries.

-Like folders on a hard disk, Galleries are hierarchical: you can create as many levels of sub-galleries as you wish.
+Like folders on a hard disk, Galleries are hierarchical: you can create up to 10 levels of sub-galleries.

 For maximum flexibility and ease of management, you should organize your galleries like you would organize folders on your computer, creating a “category” of galleries for each type of galleries you will create.